Our Oyster Farms in Tasmania

 Pitt Water and Island Inlet Oysters

-Oysters produced from this region are generally hard and smooth in appearance.
-The oyster farm while not exposed directly to the ocean swell is often exposed to high winds.
+Oysters produced from this farm in Tasmania are generally hard and smooth in appearance.
+This oyster farm, while not exposed directly to the ocean swell, is often exposed to high winds.
 The oysters are deep in cup, with a thick hard shell and a pronounced greenish tinge in the shell colour.
 The meat colour inside varies from a white to a greyish green, depending on what food the oysters have consumed.
 Oysters from this region take about 20-24 months to reach market size.

-An oyster with a clean, sea smell, with a light saltiness to the taste, inside the oyster as well.
+An oyster with a clean, sea smell, with a light saltiness to the taste.
 The salty taste may well linger.
-Full bodied flavour and rich, with a definite sweetness, a soft creamy texture which breaks easily.
+Full bodied flavour and rich, with a definate sweetness, a soft creamy texture which breaks easily.

 #2 Blackman Bay Oysters - Dunalley Surrounded by some of Tasmanian’s pristine white beaches and situated on the East Coast with direct access to the crystal clear, most pure oceanic waters of the Pacific Ocean.

 Opaque thick white shell is consistent with this area.
-Oyster growth rate in this region is 18 - 24 months to reach market size.
+The growth rate of oysters from this farm in Tasmania is 18 - 24 months to reach market size.

 The oysters from this bay have a white flesh, clean shells and a subtle combination flavour of sweetness and saltiness which leaves a clean, crisp taste on the palette.